DOWNRANGE PASS INFORMATION

 Procedure for Obtaining a Downrange Pass

-Select “Check-in/Check-out” at the top of the home page menu and complete the required information.
+Select “Check-in” from your personnal account's Home page and complete the required information.
 If you use the kiosk to obtain the pass, take your time and do not try to rush the system.
-If the system seems to not be responding, wait and allow the system to process your information.
+If the system does not seem to be responding, wait and allow the system to process your information.
 If you attempt to speed the process by clicking return or submit more than once the check-in process may be aborted.

 Downrange Pass Rules

-- A downrange pass is valid for a specific block composed of one or more training areas for the date and time specified on the pass.
+- A downrange pass is valid for a specific block composed of one or more training areas (or Training Area for downrange firewood collection) for the date and time specified on the pass.
 PCMS return times are posted at the kiosk.